 Costco Wholesale Corporation is the second largest retailer in the world.
 This position indicates Costco’s effectiveness in following its mission statement and vision statement through appropriate strategic objectives.
 A firm’s vision statement guides the overall direction of organizational development.
-In Costco Wholesale’s case, the vision statement emphasizes customer experience and satisfaction.
+In Costco Wholesale’s case, the corporate vision statement emphasizes customer experience and satisfaction.
 On the other hand, a firm’s mission statement determines the strategies and tactics needed to achieve the vision.
-Costco Wholesale’s mission statement highlights the importance of creating value for customers, especially through pricing.
+Costco Wholesale’s corporate mission statement highlights the importance of creating value for customers, especially through pricing.

 Costco Wholesale Corporation follows its mission statement through strategic objectives that emphasize consumer savings and satisfaction.
 Costco’s vision statement also points to savings as value for its customers.